ajit1028/devTinder-web/README.md

 - Use shuold not access other routes without login
 - If token is not present redirect to login page
 - Logout feature
+- Get the feed and add feed in the store
+- Build the user card on feed